-The imbalance of the magneto-optical signal is the ratio of the amplitude of the Channel 2 peakto-peak signal divided by the same signal after being passed through filters having different characteristics for measuring both the d.c. and a.c. imbalances.
+The imbalance of the magneto-optical signal caused by birefringence of the substrate is the ratio of the amplitude of the Channel 2 peak-to-peak signal divided by the same signal after being passed through filters having different characteristics for measuring both the d.c. and a.c. imbalances.
 The measurement is made in the Data field of a sector using the 2T pattern.
-Imbalance can be caused by birefringence of the disk.